 - A. The San Antonio Parks & Recreation Department will notify the City of San Antonio City Council when changes are needed regarding the standards of self-monitoring.
-Standards will be revised annually for City Council Ordinance approval. - B. The School District must notify the Parks and Recreation Department and City Council before changes are made that affect the program's operation: - 1.
+Standards will be revised annually for City Council Ordinance approval. - B. The Parks and Recreation Department must document any changes that impact programs. - 1.
 Changes in the address and phone number of each site - 2.
 Recommendations and complaints reported to the program or legal department - 3.
 Any circumstances that arise requiring a change in the program operation - C. Program staff must notify the Recreation Program main office immediately if any of the following conditions occur: - 1.
 Unsafe facility occurrence - 2.
 Any situation which places or is likely to place children at risk - 3.
 Injury to a child while in program - 4.
-Conditions requiring EMS, Police, or Fire Departments to be called that state guidelines have been met for child care licensing exemption.
+Conditions requiring EMS, Police, or Fire Departments to be called